anxin16/Capstone-Project-2/Capstone-Report/readme.md

 In this project, X has 53 features all together.
 We use feature selection methods to reduce X's dimention while try to get as good models.

 #### 1) Principal Component Analysis
+Principal component analysis (PCA) is a technique used to emphasize variation and bring out strong patterns in a dataset.
+It's often used to make data easy to explore and visualize.
+The number of principal components is less than or equal to the smaller of the number of original variables or the number of observations.

+In this project, we tried PCA in Linear Regression and Support Vector Regression, but we didn't see difference with SVR model, so we only discuss PCA in Linear Regression model here.

 #### 2) Regularization